 - Civility is important in all communications: verbal, non-verbal, and in writing.

 Code of Ethics

-American Nurses Association Code of Ethics for Nurses
+American Nurses Association Code of Ethics for Nurses:

 The Nightingale Pledge

 I solemnly pledge myself before God and in the presence of this assembly, to pass my life in purity and to practice my profession faithfully.
 I will abstain from whatever is deleterious and mischievous, and will not take or knowingly administer any harmful drug.
 I will do all in my power to maintain and elevate the standard of my profession, and will hold in confidence all personal matters committed to my keeping and all family affairs coming to my knowledge in the practice of my calling.
-With loyalty will I endeavor to aid the physician in his work, and devote myself to the welfare of those committed to my care.
+With loyalty will I endeavor to aid the physician in their work, and devote myself to the welfare of those committed to my care.

 Commitment to Learning

-Nursing and health care in general are constantly evolving, thereby, requiring the student to engage in life-long learning.
+Nursing and healthcare in general are constantly evolving, thereby, requiring the student to engage in lifelong learning.
 This extends beyond the required readings that the student is responsible for in all courses.
 It is expected that students will continue to build upon their knowledge base by incorporating previous and new information into their current courses and clinical practice.

 Students are expected to use appropriate communication skills when they address clients, faculty, staff and peers.
 When students do not use appropriate interpersonal or communication skills, this can affect the nurse-client interaction and create a negative experience for both the client and student.
 Therefore, student must always introduce themselves to the client, greet the client in a warm and caring manner, and always address the client with respect.
 Additionally, students must use honesty in their interactions and be tactful in dealing with difficult or potentially volatile situations.
-If a student encounters a difficult experience with a client, staff or peer, he/she must report this matter immediately to the faculty member.
+If a student encounters a difficult experience with a client, staff, or peer, they must report this matter immediately to the faculty member.